SmartThingsCommunity/smartthings-cli/doc/configuration.md

 ## Overview

-The default CLI configuration can be overridden by creating a YAML file called `config.yaml` in the following location:
+The default CLI configuration can be overridden by creating a YAML file called `config.yaml`.
+The location of this file varies by operating system.
+The easiest way to find it is to run `smartthings config` on your machine and the full filename will be listed.

+* `$HOME$/Library/Preferences/@smartthings/cli` on MacOS
-* `$HOME/.config/@smartthings/cli` on MacOS or Linux
+* `$HOME/.config/@smartthings/cli` on Linux
 * `%LOCALAPPDATA%\@smartthings\cli` on Windows

 ## Profiles